 There’s a big divide in the world of freelance writing.
-There are so many organisations out there that are creating content and looking for freelance writers, or companies who want to create content, but don’t know where to find good writers.
+There are so many organisations out there that are creating content and looking for freelance writers, or companies who want to create content.
+But the trouble is, they don’t know where to find good writers.
 That’s where you come in.
-This post takes you through the best ways to identify potential content writing clients, who you may not have heard of before, but who have budgets and a need for freelance writers.
+This post takes you through the best ways for freelance writers to find content marketing clients and to identify potential content writing clients.
+You may not have heard of these clients before, but there are plenty of organisations out there who have budgets and a need for freelance writers.

 How freelance writers can find content marketing clients